 A versatile metronome that doubles as a tuner.

 This is a metronome for musicians that are willing to take their concept of time to the next level.
 With several subdivisions and ways to use its click, this metronome can help you develop a much stronger sense of time.
 It also doubles as an accurate tuner with renowned Peterson technology.

 On this app, we were able to create sweeteners and arrange sweetener presets in order to have easy access for use during live shows.
-Additionally, we also liked how easy it was to upload tempo maps in order to use in very specific practice sessions and for use in concerts.
+Additionally, we liked how easy it was to upload tempo maps in order to use in very specific practice sessions and for use in concerts.

-Besides being a very versatile metronome for dedicated musicians, the Peterson StroboPlus HDC is a fantastic tuner that delivers accurate tuning within ±0.1 cent, with a built-in microphone, and a 1/4-inch input jack for acoustic and electric instruments.
+In addition to being a very versatile metronome for dedicated musicians, the Peterson StroboPlus HDC is a fantastic tuner that delivers accurate tuning within ±0.1 cent, with a built-in microphone, and a 1/4-inch input jack for acoustic and electric instruments.

-And for those that like to practice in dim light conditions, this metronome comes with a high-definition LCD screen.
+And for those who like to practice in dim light conditions, this metronome comes with a high-definition LCD screen.
 This screen features a variable-color LED backlight for great contrast.
 You can even use it under direct sunlight or very bright stage lighting.